kubernetes/website/docs/getting-started-guides/ubuntu/operational-considerations.md

 ### Running privileged containers

-By default juju-deployed clusters do not support running privileged containers.
+By default, juju-deployed clusters do not support running privileged containers.
 If you need them, you have to enable the ```allow-privileged``` config on both kubernetes-master and kubernetes-worker: